-As of January 31, 2016, to the best of the Company's knowledge, none of our directors or senior management held more than 1% of our issued and outstanding ordinary shares, except as may be set forth under Item 7A.
+As of March 1, 2018, to the best of the Company's knowledge, none of our directors or senior management held more than 1% of our issued and outstanding ordinary shares.
 Directors and senior management do not have different voting rights than other shareholders of the Company.

-As of January 31, 2016, our senior management held, in the aggregate, outstanding options to purchase up to 4,717,154 of our ordinary shares, of which 1,435,000 options were vested and exercisable as of that date, in addition to 823,426 "restricted shares" (as described in "Item 6E.2 Equity Incentive Plan" below).
+As of March 1, 2018, our senior management held, in the aggregate, outstanding options to purchase up to 2,646,745 of our ordinary shares, of which 1,115,807 options were vested and exercisable as of that date, in addition to 480,661 "restricted shares" of which 59,394 restricted shares were vested as of that date (as described in "Item 6E.2 Equity Incentive Plan" below).
 No individual senior manager holds options to purchase 1% or more of our outstanding ordinary shares.
 No options or restricted shares have been granted to our directors.

-The table below sets forth the number of outstanding options held by our senior management of the Company according to exercise price and expiration date as of January 31, 2016:
+The table below sets forth the number of outstanding options held by our senior management of the Company according to exercise price and expiration date as of March 1, 2018: